Committees and Task Forces FAQ

 How are committee members appointed?

 Under the MSBA Bylaws, all committee members are appointed by the President.
-Committee membership is limited to MSBA members and members of the public.
+Committee membership is limited to MSBA members and members of the public not eligible for membership.

 How are new committee members found?